CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 Availability bitstreams are packed in binary using the format described in the [Boolean Data section](https://github.com/CesiumGS/3d-tiles/blob/3d-tiles-next/specification/Metadata/0.0.0/README.md#boolean-data) of the Cesium 3D Metadata Specification.
 These bitstreams are subject to alignment requirements described in the [Binary Alignment Rules section](https://github.com/CesiumGS/3d-tiles/tree/3DTILES_binary_buffers/extensions/3DTILES_binary_buffers) of the same specification.

-Each availability bitstream must be stored as a separate `bufferView`, but multiple `bufferViews` may be stored in a single `buffer`.
+Each availability bitstream must be stored as a separate `bufferView`, but multiple `bufferViews` may refer to a single `buffer`.

 ## Tileset JSON